UMWEDU/umw-admissions-sync/_pages/visit.md

 One springtime stroll under the magnificent pale-pink blossoms of the cherry trees on Campus Walk, and you won’t want to leave.
 Whatever the season, it’s always a great time to visit the University of Mary Washington.
 Meet our master teachers; catch up with current students; check out our classrooms, stately Georgian architecture, and beautiful wooded campus; and explore historic downtown Fredericksburg.
 There are so many ways to get to know us!
 <h2>On campus:</h2>
 <ul>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Tours &amp; information sessions</a>: Learn about UMW and take a student-led tour.
 Separate sessions are offered for high school students, transfer students, and those interested in our graduate courses.
 Sessions are held Monday through Friday at 10:30 a.m. and 2 p.m. and most Saturdays at 10:30 a.m.
+When you've arrive on campus, check in is in Lee Hall, room 301.</li>
+ 	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Transfer information sessions</a>:  Learn about the transfer admissions process at UMW and take a tour.
+Sessions will be held on Wednesday afternoons at 3:30 p.m. between May 23-August 15.
 Registration for sessions is in Lee Hall, room 301.</li>
- 	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Transfer information sessions</a>:  Learn about the transfer admissions process at UMW and take a student-led tour.
-Sessions will be held on Wednesday afternoons beginning at 3:30 p.m. with the campus tour immediately following.
-Registration for sessions is in Lee Hall, room 301.</li>
  	<li><a href="/admissions/visit/open-houses/">Open houses</a>: Get a glimpse of UMW academics, athletics, and student life.
 See classrooms, residence halls, and other key campus spots.</li>
  	<li><a href="/admissions/visit/shadow-a-student/">Shadow a student</a>: Get up close and personal!
 Pick your visit (fall or spring) based on your academic interests and follow a current student through a typical day on campus.
 Reserved for high school seniors.</li>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/GroupUrl?gid=53045964a5260b561642578a0eff909e407e44">Interview</a>: Applying to UMW as a first-year student?
 Share who you are with our Admissions staff directly.
-Interviews are not required, but will place you in consideration for a “Taking Flight” scholarship that ranges between $1,000-$7,000.
-Interviews are reserved for high school seniors and will occur through February 1, 2018 for fall 2018 admission candidates.</li>
+Interviews are not required, but will place you in consideration for a “Taking Flight” scholarship that ranges between $1,000-$2,000.
+Interviews are reserved for high school seniors for fall 2019 admission candidates.
+Students must apply by the February 1 Regular Admission filing date and the interview must be completed by February 1 for consideration.</li>
  	<li><a href="/admissions/visit/group-tours/">Group tours</a>: Register in advance to tour UMW and our amazing facilities with a group from your middle- or high-school, or other organization.</li>
 </ul>
-<h2> Off Campus</h2>
-In November, UMW is hosting <a href="https://umwwebmaster.staging.wpengine.com/admissions/visit/receptions/">receptions</a> in Richmond, Norfolk, and Maryland.
-We hope you're able to attend!
+&nbsp;
 <h2>Virtual:</h2>
 <ul>
  	<li><a href="https://umw.askadmissions.net/groupchat/LandingPage.aspx">Chat online</a>: Learn about UMW right on your laptop.
 Ask questions and talk online with current students or staff, or choose a chat about our undergraduate business program, international studies, and other topics.</li>